-We also celebrate #memoryMonday!
-Every Monday, we’ll broadcast a new verse to memorize across our social networks.
+We celebrate #memoryMonday!
+Every Monday, we’ll broadcast a new verse on our social media.
 Follow along with us!

-- Use these verses in your everyday teachings to your friends and family.
+- Use these verses in your everyday teachings to and conversations with your friends and family.